 - 5 common problems every older adult and family should consider planning for

-- What a recent study revealed about older adults and planning for the future (hint: that they are counting on their kids even though they usually don’t talk much to their families about this)
+- What research has revealed about older adults and planning for the future (hint: that they are counting on their kids even though they usually don’t talk much to their families about this)

 - 5 key steps for advanced planning in healthcare